BilousD/project-gen/README.md

     material: true
     # When false, multiple services will be created, based on 'x-swagger-router-controller'
     oneService: true
 # package.json information.
-When "inSwagger: true", takes information from swagger file, but editing is needed
+If empty, takes information from swagger file, but editing is needed
 projectInfo:
     name:
     version: